shakes76/PatternFlow/recognition/yolo-task-Ziliang-Wang/README.md

 </p>

 ### YoloV3
 Yolov3 is based on the changes made in v2 and v1.
-The main improvements are: 1.
-Adjusted the network structure to use multiscale features for object detection 2.
-Object classification replaced softmax with logistic.
+The main improvements are:
+1. Adjusted the network structure to use multiscale features for object detection.
+2. Object classification replaced softmax with logistic.
 <p align="center">
   <br>
   <img src="https://user-images.githubusercontent.com/65603393/138707537-3a35da27-fb4a-49a5-ab36-e0b259372e13.png" width="300" height="250">